Defences to possession, supply or use charges

 Getting your drugs tested by a drug checking service: defence to supply

-Note: the new drug checking law changes make it lawful to supply your drugs to an approved drug checker for testing or destruction.
+Note: the drug checking law changes make it lawful to supply your drugs to an approved drug checker for testing or destruction.
 You’re also protected from having your test results used against you in criminal proceedings.
-But the new law doesn’t change the fact that it’s unlawful to be in possession of drugs and psychoactives.
+But the new law doesn’t change the fact that it’s unlawful to purchase and be in possession of drugs and psychoactives.

 Allowing your place to be used for drug offences